 Ingredients for Meatballs

-1 1/2 pound ground chicken thighs or ground pork shoulder
+1 1/2 pound ground chicken thighs, turkey thighs, or ground pork shoulder

 2 lemongrass stalks, finely chopped

 2 Serrano or Thai Bird’s Eye peppers, finely chopped

 3/4 cup shredded coconut, not sweetened

 1/4 cup mint, chopped

 2 inches ginger (2 heaping tablespoons), finely shredded

 2 tablespoons fish sauce (we use Red Boat)

 1 tablespoon rice vinegar (non seasoned and non salted)

 1 teaspoon salt, and black pepper to taste